GAMMA LINOLENIC ACID Overview Information

 The following doses have been studied in scientific research:

-- For nerve pain due to diabetes: 360 to 480 mg of gamma linolenic acid per day.
+- For nerve pain due to diabetes: 360 to 480 mg of gamma linolenic acid per day has been used.